DManaker/projects/ecosystem-integrations.md

-# Cross Functional Platform Integrations and Ecosystem Development
+# Cross Functional Platform Integrations & Ecosystem Development

 ## Problem
 KARE decided to make a strategic pivot to expand into adjacent senior care segments by introducing three new platforms: